Reviews and Awards

 for Hypermobile and Happy

 EXPERT REVIEW: "The book is a must.
 I have learned and enjoyed it altogether.
 I have recommended it since it contains several terrific messages.
 First, the positive view which has managed to bring a smile to many of my patients.
 Second, the detailed list of informative issues, which allow learning of this exquisite update.
-Third, because it provides a comprehensive view of this complex disorder without the often found "silo" biases in the medical world." ~Dr. Antonio Bulbena, MD, PhD, Msc, Professor and Chairman of Psychiatry at the Autonomous University of Barcelona, Director of Research at the Institute of Neuropsychiatry and Addictions; member of the Ehlers-Danlos Society; his main discovery has been the relationship between anxiety disorders and joint hyperlaxity syndrome; he has published 250 articles, 100 chapters in books, and 2 books.
+Third, because it provides a comprehensive view of this complex disorder without the often found "silo" biases in the medical world." ~Dr. Antonio Bulbena, MD, PhD, Msc, Professor and Chairman of Psychiatry at the Autonomous University of Barcelona, Director of Research at the Institute of Neuropsychiatry and Addictions; member of the Ehlers-Danlos Society; his main discovery has been the relationship between anxiety disorders and joint hyperlaxity syndrome; he has published 250 articles, 100 chapters in books, and 2 books, including Anxiety: A Quick Immersion.

 "Wow!
 I've been digging into your book.
 May I just say how refreshing it is to have access to so much information and links.
 Your book is remarkably thorough.
 Although many of your practices I currently implement, I'm learning new techniques to try...
 I'm learning more about myself and how to navigate my uniqueness...
 You are doing God's work.
 I'm beyond grateful for you." ~Nancy